2020wmarvil/AdvancedComputerSystems/README.md

 #### Benchmarking Test

-These measurements are taken on a 12-core Intel i7-10850H @ 2.70GHz
+These measurements are taken on a 12-core Intel i7-10850H @ 2.70GHz, compressing a 10gb file.

 ```
 ---- L1 Compression ----